The faith community of St. Stephen offers its prayers and condolences to your family in this time of sorrow.

 1 Excerpts from the Order of Christian Funeral, 1987

-Below are links for a Funeral Planning Sheet, First Reading Selections, Second Reading Selections, Funeral Music Suggestions, and Words of Remembrance (formerly Eulogy).
+Below are links for the preferred First and Second Readings, Funeral Music Suggestions, and Words of Remembrance (formerly Eulogy).
 Please prayerfully consider your options as you plan the liturgy for your loved one.

 FUNERAL MUSIC SUGGESTIONS